alphagov/govuk-interactive-form/README.md

-## Setting up
+## Adding a collection of questions

-The app a little config to set up your questions.
+There is a little config to set up your questions.

+* Firstly, make a choice of whether or not you want to add them in a yaml file in the repo or put them in the database (which might be better for sensitive information).

+### Adding questions in a yaml file

-* Firstly, make a YAML file with your set up and the questions you want to pose.
+* Make a YAML file with your set up and the questions you want to pose.
 Each question can have the following fields
+>>>>>>> Allow questions to be stored in the database rather than in the repo

 | id                                           | question                           | content                                                      | iframe_url                                                   | more_detail_prompt                                                                               | key_to_show_more_detail_prompt                                                                                                   | answers                                                                                                       |
 |----------------------------------------------|------------------------------------|--------------------------------------------------------------|--------------------------------------------------------------|--------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------|